osqp/osqp/roadmap.md

 ## TODO (Code)

--   [x] Fix polishing unsuccessful when solving a feasibility problem
--   [x] Check infeasibility in the code with new conditions
 -   [ ] Parameter Selection: `rho`, `sigma` and `alpha` from examples (data driven)
+-   [ ] Fix functions to allocate/scale/update matrices A and P (together with problem data).
--   [ ] **Compute cost function only when algorithm exits**.
+-   [ ] **Compute cost function only when algorithm exits** (if no verbosity selected).
 Not at every iteration!
 -   [ ] Implement cheaper dual residual computation: (only one matrix-vector computation)
 -   [ ] Implement functions to update `sigma`, `eps_inf` and `eps_unb` parameters
 -   [ ] Stress tests Maros Meszaros